-IDS, not the Exchange, provides the Wireless Connections to market participants, and so it would be IDS that would have to slow its connection down as required by the rule.
+Data Connections to market participants, and so it would be IDS that would have to slow its connection down as required by the rule.
 Accordingly, the Exchange believes that the only burden on competition of the proposed change would be on IDS.

 Nonetheless, the Exchange believes that the proposed rule change would not impose any burden on competition that is not necessary or appropriate because the proposed change would ensure that the IDS wireless network did not benefit from physical proximity "on the segment [of the network] closest to the Exchanges' data center that no competitor can replicate."
-49/50

-The networks for the Wireless Connections, and future wireless connections that use the Data Center Pole, would "operat[e] in the same manner as competitors do today without a latency subsidy or other advantage provided by the Exchanges. . . ." $^{50/51}$
+53/54 The networks for the Wireless Market Data Connections, and future wireless connections that use the Data Center Pole, would "operat[e] in the same manner as competitors do today without a latency subsidy or other advantage provided by the Exchanges. . . . " 54/55

 The proposed rule would not otherwise put a burden on competition.
-As noted above, access to the data center pole is not required for third parties to establish wireless networks that can compete with the Wireless Connections to the Carteret and Secaucus Third Party Data Centers, as evidenced by the existing wireless connections offered by non-ICE entities.
-51/52 Indeed, the Exchange believes that its competitors' wireless connections provide connectivity at the same or similar speed as the Wireless Connections, and at the same or similar cost.
-The McKay Letter acknowledges that McKay Brothers has the fastest wireless network.
-52/53
+As noted above, access to the data center pole is not required for third parties to establish wireless networks that can compete with the Wireless Market Data Connections to the Carteret and Secaucus Third Party Data Centers, as evidenced by the existing wireless connections offered by third party competitors.
+55/56 Such competitors can offer wireless connectivity to Selected Market Data or other Exchange market data in the Third Party Data Centers by obtaining the market data at the Mahwah data center and sending it over their wireless network to the Third Party Data Centers.
+56/57 Indeed, the Exchange believes that its competitors' wireless connections provide connectivity at the same or similar speed as the Wireless Market Data Connections, and at the same or similar cost.
+The McKay Letter acknowledges that McKay Brothers has the fastest wireless network.57/58